Best electric bikes 2026: Assisted bikes for road, gravel, commuting and more

 While any of the three options will serve you fine, the motor system location will often have an impact on the handling of your bike, so it's worth considering whether or not you would have a preference.

 Generally, a mid-drive motor system is the best of the three, as it spreads the weight more evenly throughout the bike.
 Since the motor and battery are the heaviest parts, it's better to have that heft closer to the ground and between the wheels, so as not to throw off your centre of gravity.
-A rear hub motor is generally preferable to a front hub motor too, as you'll be sitting over it to give it traction and it's unlikely to affect steering.
+A rear hub motor is generally preferable to a front hub motor too, as you'll be sitting over it to give it traction, and it's unlikely to affect steering.

 What's torque and how much do I need?

-With most electric bike motors being limited to 250 watts output, it's their torque figures that are more significant in comparing electric bikes.
+With most electric bike motors being limited to 250 watts continuous power output, it's their torque figures that are more significant in comparing electric bikes.
 That's a measure of how much push the motor will give you as you ride.

 In general, electric bikes start at around 40Nm torque.
 That's enough to give you a light push and help you up hills, but you'll need to put in quite a bit of your own effort.
 Electric bikes with this range of torque also tend to have smaller batteries, because they're not providing as much assistance, so they'll usually be lighter than an electric bike with a more torquey motor.